michellehotch/Apidologie2022/README.md

-R Code for statistics and figures from "Mating Increases Pre-diapause Weight Gain in Bumble Bees (_Bombus impatiens_)", Hotchkiss and Forrest 2022.
+R Code for statistics and figures from "Mated bumble bee (_Bombus impatiens_) queens gain more pre-diapause weight than virgin queens", Hotchkiss and Forrest 2022.